 Support Us

 The Institute’s work to advance the role of women in peace and security is made possible through generous donations.
-Government, corporate, and individual contributions enable us to conduct rigorous research studies, host convenings with the foremost policymakers and practitioners, and nurture the next generation of leaders.
+Government, corporate, and individual contributions enable us to conduct rigorous research projects, host convenings with the foremost policymakers and practitioners, and nurture the next generation of leaders.

 We invite you to consider making a gift to our Institute.
 We can work with you to receive your donation through whichever means make best sense for you, whether via secure credit card donation online, by check, wire transfer, or phone.

-How To Give
+How to Give

 A Note to Our Donors

--Melanne Verveer, Executive Director
+-Amb.
+Melanne Verveer, Executive Director

 What Your Support Means